apache/pulsar/site2/website/contributing.md

 ##### Eclipse

 Use a recent Eclipse version that includes m2e.
-Currently we recommend Eclipse Neon.
 Start Eclipse with a fresh workspace in a separate directory from your checkout.

 ###### Initial setup